song9446/XScheduler/README.md

 `mysql -u root -p -h xscheduler.c4l3nt5dolim.ap-northeast-2.rds.amazonaws.com`

-# 6. Host
+# 7. Host
-It will be more convinience with working on Linux distro., because I've working on that.
+It will be more convenient with working on Linux env., because I've working on that.

-If you don't have one, you can work on my personal ubuntu server at
+If you don't have one, you can work on my aws ubuntu server at

 `52.78.81.68`

-# 7. author
+# 8. Authors
 Song, Eunchul
 Dongju Sin
 Jason Kim

-this readme page is written by Song, eunchul
+this page is written by Song, eunchul